jxjo/Xoptfoil2/docs/airfoil_optimization/shape_functions.md

 [Bezier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve) are an elegant variant of parametric curves.
 A set of control points define in an intuitive way the shape of the curve.
 To shape an airfoil with Bezier curves, two Bezier curves are used: One for the top and one for the bottom side of the airfoil.

-The more control points are used for a Bezier curve, the higher is the solution space to shape the surface of the airfol.
+The more control points are used for a Bezier curve, the higher is the solution space to shape the surface of the airfoil.
+Certain control points have a 'fixed role' when a Bezier curve is used as shape function:

-When using Bezier curves as a shape function for an airfoil, certain control points
+- Point 1: This is the leading edge, which is fixed to 0,0
+- Point 2: Defines the tangent and (very much) the curvature at the leading.
+As the tangent at leading edge should be vertical, the x-coordinate is fixed to 0 and only the y-coordinate varies.

 lore ipsum
 Some text here